-In an excerpt from the upcoming e-book, User interface design and implementation, veteran game designer Christo Nobbs examines the interplay between UI and game design.
+In an excerpt from the e-book, User interface design and implementation, veteran game designer Christo Nobbs examines the interplay between UI and game design.

-Our upcoming e-book, User interface design and implementation, illustrates how UI artists and designers can build better interfaces in Unity.
+Our e-book, User interface design and implementation, illustrates how UI artists and designers can build better interfaces in Unity.
 The guide covers workflows for the two UI systems available in Unity, but the primary focus is on Unity UI Toolkit for Unity 2021 LTS and beyond.
 Christo Nobbs, the game designer who was also a major contributor to The Unity game designer playbook, shares a section that he provided for this latest guide on how UI and game design can create rich immersion to keep your players captivated.

 Successful games are immersive.
 Whether it’s a VR simulation or mobile role-playing game (RPG), a great game transports us to a different world.